ROCm/rocm-install-on-linux/docs/install/rocm-runfile-installer.rst

 *  **Install Dependencies**

-   If the installer is running on the system where ROCm or the AMDGPU driver will be installed, you can choose to install any missing dependencies using the **Install Dependencies** option.
+   If the installer is running on the system where ROCm or the AMD GPU Driver will be installed, you can choose to install any missing dependencies using the **Install Dependencies** option.

    .. note::